-Traffic fatalities are on the rise both in Virginia and the across the country due to a number of factors.
+Traffic fatalities are on the rise both in Virginia and across the country due to a number of factors.

 This year may prove to be the deadliest on both Virginia’s and the nation’s roads and highways since 2007, according to Newsplex.
 The rate of fatal traffic accidents has risen dramatically so far in 2015 and is causing alarm both among safety experts and law enforcement.
 The reason for the rapid rise is partly being blamed on distracted driving, but other causes, such as lower unemployment and cheaper gas, may also be helping make highways more crowded and, therefore, more dangerous.

 During all of 2014, Virginia witnessed 700 traffic fatalities, yet as of August 19 of this year, the Commonwealth has already seen 430 such fatalities.
 Those disturbing figures are in keeping with a larger national trend.
 The National Safety Council, for example, says that traffic deaths in 2015 are on track to being 14 percent higher than they were in 2014, with over 18,600 people dying in accidents during the first six months of this year.

 According to CBS News, one of the surprising reasons for the increase is likely the improving economy.
 As employment climbs, more people are feeling financially secure enough to rely on their vehicles more often and to take long summer road trips.
 Furthermore, the decrease in the price of gas has made it much cheaper to drive, thus leading to greater congestion on the road.